 - Having the ability to analyze and translate each data received and transform it into strategies helps solve problems successfully.

 The benefits of data science for companies

-- One of today’s marketing firms’ major problems is processing all this knowledge and extracting high-level strategic intelligence from it.
-And it is that with a successful data science application, we will collect critical knowledge for brands.
+One of today’s marketing firms’ major problems is processing this knowledge and extracting high-level strategic intelligence from it.
+And it is with a successful data science application, we will collect critical knowledge for brands to.

-- To make more educated choices and decrease market risk, forecast potential consumer activities.
+- Make more educated choices and decrease market risk, forecast potential consumer activities.

 - Detect malfunctions such as cyber-attacks or theft, minimizing damages that can be very high for the company.